noir-lang/noir/yellow-paper/docs/decentralisation/governance.md

 ![Emergency Mode Image](../decentralisation/images/Aztec-Governance-Summary-4.png)

 #### Unpausing by default
 In the first instance, it's expected that this security council can _only_ pause the rollup instance, not make any other changes to the instance's functionality.
-It is important that after N days (e.g.,180), or after another rollup has been marked canonical and Y days (e.g.,60), this rollup _must_ become unpaused eventually - otherwise it's practically bricked from the perspective of those users choosing immutable portals, and could leave funds or other things belonging to users (e.g., identity credentials or something wacky) permanently inside of it.
+It is important that after N days (e.g., 180), or after another rollup has been marked canonical and Y days (e.g., 60), this rollup _must_ become unpaused eventually - otherwise it's practically bricked from the perspective of those users choosing immutable portals, and could leave funds or other things belonging to users (e.g., identity credentials or something wacky) permanently inside of it.
 The same is true for all future instances that have pause functionalities.

 #### Removing the emergency mode
 The emergency mode articulated here may be implemented as part of the next instance of Aztec - "v1" or whatever it ends up being called, when mainnet blocks are enabled.
 The current sequencer set on v0 (the initial instance) would then need to vote as outlined above on marking this new deployment as the "canonical v1" or predecessor to the initial instance.
 This would then have all of the portal contracts follow v1, which may or may not have other [training wheels](https://discourse.aztec.network/t/aztec-upgrade-training-wheels/641).
 If the community wishes, they can always deploy a new instance of the rollup which removes the emergency mode and therefore the pause-only multisig.